anettrolikova/planett/index.md

 *Description of work:* Grow the developer community through educational content, social media, and in-person events.
 Connect the Last team with strategic ecosystem partners.
 Designed and executed in-person activations, including experience-driven events and branded swag, to enhance community engagement.

 I have organized the following events on behalf of Last / HypurrFi:
-For every event that we organized, I was in charge of branding, swag, end-to-end production of the event & activation, team and community facilitation and coordination.
+For every event we organized, I was in charge of branding, swag, end-to-end production of the event & activation, team and community facilitation and coordination.

 ETHDenver2025
 - [Catball (dodgeball!)
 Tournament at ETH Denver](https://lu.ma/4k011viq)